victormakhuba/Machine_Learning_Project_in_Python_for_a_Diabetes_dataset/README.md

 **My workflow**

-I first collected the dataset which contains 768 samples (rows) and 9 features (columns), including:
+A. I first collected the dataset which contains 768 samples (rows) and 9 features (columns), including:
 1. Pregnancies
 2. Glucose
 3. BloodPressure